Cengelsen/cengelsen.no/content/en/blogg/_index.md

 +++
-title = "Blogg"
+title = "Blog"
-description = "Liste med alle lengre, mer dyptgående, innlegg."
+description = "List with all longer, more in-depth, posts."
 +++